 We are all attracted to fire.
 The dancing flames, the mystical rhythm, the transfixing dance of colour.
 Few things are more powerful than fire.

 Woodfire pits generally are not a good idea on a deck, becoming fire hazards.
-But fire tablesOpens in a new tab. or fireplaces are.
+But fire tables or fireplaces are.

 A fire table can draw people in, while providing warmth on a cool evening.
 Increasing the time on the deck and enjoyment.